The optical architecture of a heterogenous quantum network deployed in production facilities: Performance

 Regarding the co-propagation of quantum and classical signals, two examples are highlighted in this work.
-The most complex nodal schemes can be found in the Appendix~\ref{ane:sch}.
+The most complex nodal schemes can be found in the supplementary material.

-The first one is shown in Fig.~\ref{fig:qui-que} and represents the performance of the link between Quijote and Quevedo nodes, in which two QKD links coexisted with classical data channels, both encrypted and in the clear---only the equipment supporting this link is showed---.
+The first one is shown in Fig.~\ref{fig:qui-que} and represents the performance of the link between Quijote and Quevedo nodes, in which two QKD links coexisted with classical data channels, both encrypted and in the clear---only the equipment supporting this link is shown.
 The Huawei continuous-variable QKD link operated in the C band---channel 37 or 38 depending on the established link--- while the ID~Quantique discrete-variable QKD link was in the O band.
-The quantum-distributed key in both cases was delivered to the the SD-QKD Stack, to forward other key material and support the consuming applications.
+The quantum-distributed key in both cases was delivered to the LKMS, to forward other key material and support the consuming applications.
 In this node, an Ethernet R\&S encrypting device was installed, which is an example of these applications.

 The other highlighted example includes subscribing channels.
 It is depicted in Fig.~\ref{fig:qui-qui} and shows the performance of the Quint\'in-Quijote link.
 Again, only the devices which transmitted or received signals from that specific link are depicted.
-However, due to the switching capabilities of the co-located CV-QKD devices, it could exist quantum signals bypassing through the node.
-This link used a multiplexer for aggregating the signaling from two QKD links, Huawei and ID~Quantique, both operating in C band---channels 34 for the DV link and 37 or 38 for the CV link---.
-In other MadQCI links, the Toshiba discrete-variable QKD systems operated at C band while the ID~Quantique ones at both O and C bands---channel 32 the one not depicted---.
-For multiplexing the classical channels, a bidirectional multiplexed was installed, and supported the signaling channels of the QKD systems, the ciphered channels of R\&S and ADVA encryptors and other RM third-party channels.
+However, due to the switching capabilities of the co-located CV-QKD devices, quantum signals could be bypassing the node.
+This link used a multiplexer for aggregating the signalling from two QKD links, Huawei and ID~Quantique, both operating in C band---channels 34 for the DV link and 37 or 38 for the CV link.
+In other links, the Toshiba discrete-variable QKD systems operated at C band while the ID~Quantique ones at both O and C bands---channel 32 the one not depicted.
+For multiplexing the classical channels, a bidirectional multiplexer was installed, and supported the signalling channels of the QKD systems, the ciphered channels of R\&S and ADVA encryptors and other RM third-party channels.

 These are two examples of how the network was capable of delivering quantum-distributed keys in any link of the network while supporting third party communications in some links.
 For supporting QKD, both quantum and classical channels co-propagated over the network, including distillation and synchronisation channels and data channels for the uses cases.
-The SD-QKD Stack enabled the end-to-end connectivity, as showed in the following section.